-Membrane Finance ("Membrane") can block individual addresses, programs, contracts, and EOAs ("Accounts") from sending, receiving, minting, and burning EUROe on every blockchain on which EUROe is issued.
+Membrane Finance ("Membrane") can block individual addresses, programs, contracts, and EOAs ("Accounts") from sending, receiving, minting, and redeeming EUROe on every blockchain on which EUROe is issued.
 This document outlines when and how Membrane denies access to the aforementioned functions and why Membrane reverses access denial.

 To read more about the technical implications of access denial, please refer to our Developer Portal.